PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-10 04:24:45
+Last updated: 2024-04-10 04:25:50
-Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister
+Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark